-Important: Power supply cables larger than 25 mm2 in diameter are not connectable to the power supply terminal block (TB2).
+Important: Power supply cables larger than 25 mm in diameter are not connectable to the power supply terminal block (TB2).
 Use a pull box to connect them.

-<2> Installing the conduit tube
+<3> Installing the conduit tube

-- Punch out the knockout hole for wire routing at the bottom of the front panel with a hammer. - When putting wires through knockout holes without protecting them with a conduit tube, deburr the holes and protect the wires with protective tape. - If damage from animals is a concern, use a conduit tube to narrow the opening.
+- Punch out the knockout hole for wire routing at the bottom of the front panel with a hammer. - When putting wires through knockout holes without protecting them with a conduit tube, deburr the holes and protect the wires with protective tape. - If damage from animals is a concern, use a conduit tube to narrow the opening. - Always use a conduit to run the power supply wiring. - · Select the conduit size based on the knockout hole.